JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ## Running Android Project in Android Studio

-At that point, we shall be able to compile and run the project.
+At that point, we should be able to compile and run the project.
 Let's click on the `App` run configuration to have our project running either on a real Android Device or on the emulator.

 ![Start the Application]({{ url_for('tutorial_img', filename='native/mpp-ios-android/studio-start-app.png') }})